evilsocket/brutemachine/README.md

 # BruteMachine

-This is a Go library which main purpose is giving an interface to loop over a dictionary and use those words/lines as input for some custom logic such as HTTP file bruteforcing, DNS bruteforcing, etc.
+This is a Go library which main purpose is giving an interface to loop over a dictionary and use those words/lines as input for some custom logic such as HTTP file bruteforcing, DNS bruteforcing, etc. Brute-Machine will take care of parallelism, job dispatching and so on, allowing you to focus on what matters most, the actual logic of your software.

 [![baby-gopher](https://raw.githubusercontent.com/drnic/babygopher-site/gh-pages/images/babygopher-badge.png)](http://www.babygopher.org)